 “If blood is not properly drained from under the toenail, you can develop infections,” Dr. Roeder said.
 “Occasionally, the nail may need to be removed so a deep tear can be repaired with stitches.
 This isn’t something you should try at home.”

 For nail lacerations and avulsions, your nail may need to be removed by a health care provider.
-Then when the nail bed dries up, your provider may recommend moisturizer or antifungal cream to keep the nail bed healthy as the nail grows back in.
+Then when the nail bed dries up, your provider may recommend moisturizer or antifungal cream to prevent fungal infections and keep the nail bed healthy as the nail grows back in.
 Your provider may also prescribe antibiotics to prevent infection.

 If you are unable to see your provider right away, bandage the nail and avoid trimming or caring for it on your own.